 The Taney County Purchasing Card Program allows the cardholder to purchase approved commodities and services directly from our vendors.
 Any employee that is issued a County Purchasing Card is obligated to follow the County Purchasing Card Policy in its entirety.
-A copy of the Purchasing Card Policy can be obtained through the County Auditor's Office or the Director of Purchasing.
+A copy of the Purchasing Card Policy can be obtained through the County Commission Office.